njahs/test-docs/docs/guides/mesh-tool/explorer.md

 <img src={Groups} style={{width:  "50%"}} />

 In the upper part of this section you have the viewport options.
-Below that you have detailed information about the groups of the current deformable mesh, how many groups were created, how many vertices the mesh has and a list of all groups.
+Below that you have detailed information about the groups of the current Deformable Mesh, how many groups were created, how many vertices the mesh has and a list of all groups.